Author: Adam Simmons

 Why choose this monitor:

-The Philips 328E1CA offers an immersive experience from its curved 31.5″ screen.
-We found the curve easy to adapt to, drawing into the image a bit without feeling unnatural.
-Something that is certainly exaggerated in photos and videos of the screen.
-The 3840 x 2160 (‘4K’ UHD) resolution offers a pleasing pixel density, with a screen of this size widely considered the sweet spot for the resolution.
-The high-contrast VA panel, some extension beyond the sRGB colour space and excellent colour consistency for the panel type help to deliver quite a vibrant image with pleasing shade variety.
+The AOC CQ32G4VE offers an immersive experience from its curved 31.5″ screen.
+We found the curve easy to adapt to, adding a subtle extra sense of depth without feeling unnatural.
+The effect is certainly exaggerated in photos and videos of the screen.
+The 2560 x 1440 (QHD or 1440p) resolution offers a reasonable pixel density without being too graphically taxing for many modern PCs.
+The high-contrast VA panel, fairly wide though not extreme gamut and strong colour consistency for the panel type help to deliver quite a vibrant image with pleasing shade variety.
+Meanwhile, the light matte anti-glare screen surface with fairly smooth finish offers a good mix of glare handling and clarity.

 Further reading: